DevExpress-Examples/XAF_Security_E4908/WinForms/Readme.md

     }
 }
 ```
+Note that SecuredObjectSpace returns default values (for instance, null) for protected object properties - it is secure even without any custom UI.
+Use the SecurityStrategy.IsGranted method to determine when to mask default values with the "Protected Content" placeholder in the UI.

 - Handle the [FocusedRowObjectChanged](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.Views.Base.ColumnView.FocusedRowObjectChanged) event and use the IsGranted request to check Delete operation availability and thus determine if the Delete button can be enabled.